kanopi/lighthouse-circleci/examples/pantheon/drupal-composer/README.md

 If you have made changes to your `config.yml` you'll need to fit in the Lighthouse tests to your flow as appropriate.

 Look at the `config.yml` in this folder for [how to get the multidev URL](/examples/pantheon/drupal-composer/config.yml#135) and then use it in later steps.
+In most cases it should be relatively straightforward to copy the multidev URL saving step and the lighthouse/analyzer jobs and work them in to your process.